Cyndi-24/Stroke-Risk-Prediction/README.md

 Finally,  Decision Trees are easy to interpret and visualize.
 Healthcare professionals can understand the decision rules used by the model, making it more suitable for real-world medical decision support.

+  ## Confusion Matrix Analysis

+To further evaluate the performance of the Decision Tree model, a confusion matrix was used.
+The confusion matrix provides a detailed breakdown of the model's predictions by comparing the actual values with the predicted values,confirming that the Decision Tree model provides reliable and balanced predictions for stroke risk classification.

+The model correctly identified 857 stroke cases, demonstrating strong ability to detect patients at risk.

+The number of false negatives (68) is relatively low, which is important in healthcare applications where missing a stroke case could have serious consequences.

+The model also correctly classified a large number of non-stroke cases (811).